nezaj/web-bitelog/src/data/notes.md

+### 11/21/2020

+Felt a bit heavy last few days so decided to do a fast day today!

 ### 11/19/2020

 So far wisdom teeth recovery has gone well!
 Started eating cooked food and working out today.
 Ended up eating lots of grapes today, not sure why, just really wanted